What are Complex Systems?

-Complex Systems is a new field of science studying how parts of a system give rise to the collective behaviors of the system, and how the system interacts with its environment.
+Complex Systems is a field of science studying how parts of a system give rise to the collective behaviours of the system, and how the system interacts with its environment.
 Social systems formed (in part) out of people, the brain formed out of neurons, molecules formed out of atoms, the weather formed out of air flows are all examples of complex systems.
 The field of complex systems cuts across all traditional disciplines of science, as well as engineering, management, and medicine.
 It focuses on certain questions about parts, wholes and relationships.
 These questions are relevant to all traditional fields.
+There are a range of characteristics that are common (but not necessarily always present) in complex systems.
+These are:

 Why Complex Systems?